 Generally, a Certified Nursing Assistant (CNA) works closely with patients among the other workers in the healthcare team.
-And as they work more with elder patients, it is essential for CNAs to offer error-free patient care to all the patients under their care.
+As they work more with elder patients, CNAS needs to offer error-free patient care to all the patients under their care.

 It is a good practice to adapt to providing error-free patient care from the time they start practicing as a Certified Nursing Assistant.
-It is completely understandable that at times it is human nature to commit mistakes unknowingly.
+Understandably, at times it is human nature to commit mistakes unknowingly.
 CNAs must be well equipped and skilled to be able to handle such situations bravely.